 The pound sign is the punctuation mark for marking the number of something.
 It’s also now used for hashtags online.

-Not to be confused with the pound symbol for the British currency.
-The letter represented the libra pondo, the unit of measurement for weight in the Roman Empire.
+It’s not to be confused with the pound symbol for the British currency.
+The British pound symbol represented the libra pondo, the unit of measurement for weight in the Roman Empire.

 Examples: